 Do you need this level of security?
 Are you ready to use it?
 It depends.
-Most organizations don't have the kind of sophisticated role-based access policies to take full advantage of these product capabilities.
+Most organisations don't have the kind of sophisticated role-based access policies to take full advantage of these product capabilities.

-"Most organizations use broad group definitions as a starting point; for example, patients, doctors, nurses, certain types of staff," said Alan Norquist, vice president of marketing at Vernier.
+"Most organisations use broad group definitions as a starting point; for example, patients, doctors, nurses, certain types of staff," said Alan Norquist, vice president of marketing at Vernier.
 "They find it gives them a lot of value.
 It's secure but much simpler than doing VLANs."